s7marsh/rubberducky/README.md

 ### Some controls
 ![controls](/img/06_script_controls.png)
-* `polling_time` is in seconds.
-Changing this to a smaller value will make checking for activity more often which means the duck will move more often.
+* `min_polling_time` and `max_polling_time` are in seconds.
+These are used in randomizing the polling time.
+Smaller values will make checking for activity more often which means the duck will move more often.
+* `count_to_ctrl_tab` determines how many idle times/count before pressing the 'Ctrl+Tab' (changes the duck's playground)

 ### How to run the script in background?
 On part 6 of **How to use**.
 When you test the script, the first line shows you the command to execute the python script.
 Simply copy that line, put it in a notepad and replace `python.exe` with `pythonw.exe`.
 Then, copy that whole line and open a command prompt (cmd) and paste it there (by right click) and enter.
 You can close the command prompt and let the duck shake and quack! 🦆